 This course covers nearly the same material as in Algebra II, but at a slower pace and with additional resources.
 This course is recommended for students that had difficulty in Algebra I or Algebra I Concepts and Geometry and are NOT attending a 4- year college.
-Topics covered will include: matrices, polonomials, absolute value, quadratic, rational, and radical functions.
+Topics covered will include: matrices, polynomials, absolute value, quadratic, rational, and radical functions.

-241 ALGEBRA II 1 credit
+241 ALGEBRA II

-Pre-requisite-C or higher in Geometry and Algebra I or Algebra I Concepts; meet the competency score on the Algebra I State Test.
+Pre-requisite-C or higher in Geometry and Algebra I or Algebra I Concepts; at least Proficient on the Algebra I State Test.